 ‘How to Go About Clinical Reflection’

-In this article, I will look at case histories, the concept of audit and patient journals.
+In this article, I will want to consider some ideas around how to go about clinical reflection.
+This will bring case histories, audit and patient journals into the scene.
 This is the third article in the series as reflection is something that is a constant interest to me as an author and foot health journalist, trying to bring ideas to clinicians to improve their practice.

-Case Histories are a powerful medium for both continuous professional development (CPD) learning and reflection.
-They entail some research and tend lists events as they occur.
+Case Histories are a powerful medium for both continuous professional development (CPD) learning and make a great method of how to go about clinical reflection.
+Case histories entail some research and tend to lists events as they occur.
 The questions you might well ask include:

 - How did a condition arise?